pipeline-tools/gusty/README.md

 gusty allows you to manage your Airflow DAGs, tasks, and task groups with greater ease.
 It can automatically generate dependencies between tasks and external dependencies for tasks in other DAGs.

-The gusty approach to Airflow is that individual tasks are represented as YAML, where an operator and its arguments, along with dependencies and external dependencies, are specified.
-By passing a directory path of YAML task specifications to gusty's `create_dag` function, you can have your DAGs create themselves.
+The gusty approach to Airflow is that individual tasks are represented as YAML, where an operator and its arguments, along with its dependencies and external dependencies, are specified in a `.yml` file.
+By passing a directory path of these YAML task specifications to gusty's `create_dag` function, you can have your DAGs create themselves.

 In addition to parsing YAML files, gusty also parses YAML front matter in `.ipynb` and `.Rmd` files, allowing you to include Python and R notebook formats in your data pipeline straightaway.